phuicy/ROBOOP/readme.txt

 DESCRIPTION
 ===========

-This package (ROBOOP) is a C++ robotics object oriented programming toolbox suitable for synthesis, and simulation of robotic manipulator models in an environment that provides "MATLAB like" features for the treatment of matrices.
+This library (ROBOOP) is a C++ robotics object oriented programming toolbox suitable for synthesis, and simulation of robotic manipulator models in an environment that provides "MATLAB like" features for the treatment of matrices.
 Its is a portable tool that does not require the use of commercial